salman0butt/TradeStat/README.md

 The TradeStat project is a Laravel application that fetches trading data from a third-party data source and displays the data based on validated company data obtained from another API.
 This project includes PHPUnit tests and Laravel Dusk tests for ensuring the functionality and integrity of the application.

-## Features
+## Features and Highlights

-- Fetches trading data from a third-party data source.
-- Validates and fetches company data from another API.
-- Displays and Graphical trading data based on validated company data.
-- Includes PHPUnit tests for unit testing.
+- Utilizes services/Clients classes for dependency injection and modular separation.
+- Custom exceptions are implemented to provide meaningful and informative error messages.
+- Contracts/interfaces are used to ensure flexibility and future extensibility.
-- Includes Laravel Dusk tests for browser automation testing.
+- Includes PHPUnit tests and browser tests using Laravel Dusk for comprehensive testing coverage.

 ## Requirements